 As we have just mentioned the diameter of your scope’s optical lens directly impacts the quality of the light transmission.
 Is it the only factor impacting the light transmission?
 No, but it is certainly one of the larger factors.
 The best rifle scopes on the market all have high quality light transmission.
 To do that, they will need an optical lens diameter of at least 40mm.

 Many people believe that rifle scopes are able to gather light in order to make the image through the lens visible.
 The reality is that the scope doesn’t gather light, but that it transmits light through the lenses to make the image through the scope visible to your eye.
-A majority of the scopes on the market have a light transmission rated at 90%, but if you want the best long range riflescope you can get for the money, it should have a light transmission rating of closer to 95%.
+A majority of the scopes on the market have a light transmission rated at 90%, but if you want the best long-range shooting riflescope you can get for the money, it should have a light transmission rating of closer to 95%.

 You can now understand why the size of your objective lens directly impacts the light transmission of the scope because the larger your scope’s objective lens is, the more light it will be able to transmit.